DianaCarolinaMunoz/OASecurity/README.md

 You can download and install npm from the [Node.js official website](https://nodejs.org/).
 The installation of npm is bundled with Node.js, so installing Node.js will also install npm.

-1.Go to Node.js download page.
+1. Go to Node.js download page.
-2.Download the recommended version for your operating system.
+2. Download the recommended version for your operating system.
-3.Follow the installation instructions to install Node.js and npm.
+3. Follow the installation instructions to install Node.js and npm.

-Git LFS (Large File Storage)
+## Installing Git LFS (Large File Storage)
-This project includes large files, which are stored using Git LFS (Large File Storage).
-To properly clone and manage the repository, you need to have Git LFS installed.

-Installing Git LFS

-To install Git LFS, follow the steps below depending on your operating system:
+In case the file tablecommits_apis_security_oas is located in the data folder, please install Git LFS, follow the steps below depending on your operating system:

 macOS: You can install Git LFS using Homebrew: